 - It is also take with providing local facilities for entertainment, arts & crafts, public halls for social recreations or athletic pursuits, swimming pools and public toilets.

-The Parish Council and Steering Committee is currently compiling information and research in order to create a Neighbourhood Plan.
+The Limpsfield Neighbourhood Plan has now been adopted.
 To find out what this is all about, click HERE.